holgerbrandl/joblist/README.md

 ```

-Submit some jobs with busb as you're used to and use jl for blocking and monitoring:
+Submit some jobs with busb as you're used to and use jl for blocking and monitoring and final status handling:
 ```
 busb "hello foo" | jl add
 busb "hello bar" | jl add

 jl wait

+if [ -n "$(jl failed)" ]; then
+    echo "some jobs failed"
+fi

 ```

 All `jl` commands use `.jobs` as a default list, but you can provide your own for clarity: